-- Can I participate in the internship program if I am currently working?
+- Can I participate in the Youth Leadership Training Program if I am currently working?

-The internship program was designed to aide those youth who have limited to no work history.
+The training program was designed to aide those youth who have limited to no work history.

-Out-of-School youth can work up to 20 weeks in the Youth Internship Program.
-The internship is divided into two 10-week internships, allowing two separate experiences with two different employers to enhance their skills and knowledge of interested industries.
+Young adults not enrolled in high school or college can train up to 20 weeks in the Youth Leadership Training Program.
+Training is divided into two 10-week training segments, allowing two separate experiences with two different employers to enhance their skills and knowledge of interested industries.